MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/creating-a-lync-bot.md

 New-CSTrustedApplicationEndpoint –ApplicationId $ApplicationId -TrustedApplicationPoolFqdn  $ApplicationFqdn -SipAddress $ApplicationSipAddress -DisplayName
 ```

-Enter the information that you are prompted for by this script.
+Enter the information that you're prompted for by this script.

-If a trusted application was successfully created, you will see a message as "End point created: - \<Display Name\>".
+If a trusted application was successfully created, you'll see a message as "End point created: - \<Display Name\>".
 <a name="InstantiateUCBotHostEnv"></a>

 ## Instantiate the UCBotHost environment

 When you develop a generic bot (see [Creating a generic bot](creating-a-generic-bot.md)), you need to instantiate and configure the *Bot* class.
 For a Lync bot, you need to instantiate and configure the *BuildABot.UC.UCBotHost* environment.
-It is highly recommended that you do so in a console application first, for test purposes.
-Then you will be ready to deploy the UC bot using a Windows Service.
+It's highly recommended that you do so in a console application first, for test purposes.
+Then you'll be ready to deploy the UC bot using a Windows Service.

 ### To instantiate the UCBotHost environment